witchcraftjs/nuxt-auth/README.md

 })
 ```

-Note that you will need to add the origin header to non-GET requests since the middleware guards in part against CRSF by checking the origin header:
+Note that you will need to add the origin header to non-GET requests since nuxt-security guards in part against CRSF by checking the origin header:
 ```ts
 test("put works", async () => {
 	await $fetch(`/api/some/api`, {